Iran's 40 million barrels stored at sea hangs over oil market

-Iran and six world powers are seeking to overcome remaining differences with a looming self-imposed June 30 deadline to reach a deal over Tehran’s disputed nuclear program.
+Iran and six world powers are seeking to overcome remaining differences with a looming self-imposed June 30 deadline to reach a deal over Tehran’s disputed nuclear programme.

 In the meantime, Iran has been parking oil off its coast, mainly on tankers belonging to its national carrier NITC.